sonic-net/SONiC/doc/SONiC_YANG_Model_Guidelines.md

 }
 ```

-### 4. Each primary section of ABNF.json (i.e a dictionary in ABNF.json) for Example, VLAN, VLAN_MEMBER, INTERFACE  in ABNF.json will be mapped to a container in YANG model.
+### 5. Each primary section of ABNF.json (i.e a dictionary in ABNF.json) for example, VLAN, VLAN_MEMBER, INTERFACE  in ABNF.json will be mapped to a container in YANG model.

-Example: Table INTERFACE will translate to container INTERFACE.
+Example: Table VLAN will translate to container VLAN.

 #### ABNF

 ```
-"INTERFACE": {
+"VLAN": {
-        "Ethernet112|2a04:fxxx:40:a709::xxx/126": {
+        "Vlan100": {
-            "scope": "global",
-            "family": "IPv6"
+             "vlanid": "107"
         }
  }
 ```